Arksine/moonraker/docs/configuration.md

 #   that prefer to manage their packages directly.
 Note that if this
 #   is set to False users will be need to make sure that all system
 #   dependencies are up to date.
 The default is True.
+enable_packagekit: True
+#   This option is available when system updates are enabled via the
+#   "enable_system_updates" option.
+When set to True, system package
+#   updates will be processed via PackageKit over D-Bus.
+When set to False
+#   the "apt cli" fallback will be used.
+The default is True.
 channel: dev
 #   The update channel applied to Klipper and Moonraker.
 May be 'dev'
 #   which will fetch updates using git, or 'beta' which will fetch